StefanScherer/adfs2/README.md

 ```bash
 ./build.sh ep123
 ```
-#### Prerequisites
-You will either need access to `\\roettfs1` or need a local cache in `resources/fm/frozen/easyprima.1.2.3/sealsetup.exe`.

-The guest will reboot twice until all features are up and running.
+The guest will reboot once until all features are up and running.

 #### Post installation
 After installing EP 123, you may fill in some printers within the shell, but there is no automation script at the momen.